lauryngrosshans/MU-face-recognition/README.md

 # MU-face-recognition
-Create your own face recognition attendance system of your classmates!
+Create your own face recognition attendance system of your classmates! *macOS compatible only*

 INSTALLATION
 1. Download Anacanda and open the Spyder Application.